Autopsy picture of John McBean

 Star Howell, six-year-old daughter of David and Rachel Koresh:

 The body is presented to the county morgue secured in a blue body bag … It should be noted that this subject emanated from commingled remains formerly designated as 64-68 and was subsequently designated MC Doe 67-1, B2 after anthropologic sorting/evaluation.
-(Mt.
-Carmel Doe 67-1, pg.
+(MC Doe 67-1, pg.
 3)

 This body is partially burned, and consists of part of the skull, a torso, a pelvis, lower limbs, and an assortment of other bones and bone fragments.
 Decomposition is so advanced that internal organs cannot be identified, with the exception of some liver tissue.